ugate/templeo/jsdocp/tutorial/2-cache.md

 ### 🏧 The Cachier
 The [cachier](Cachier.html) handles transactions that are submitted during [Engine.registerPartial](Cachier.html#registerPartial), [Engine.registerPartials](Cachier.html#registerPartials), [Engine.registerHelper](Cachier.html#registerHelper) and any other process that handles template persistence.
 This also includes any `read`/`write` operations that may be responsible for retrieving or writing to a persistence store.
 The default [cachier](Cachier.html) fetches/[`reads`](Cachier.html#read) and [`writes`](Cachier.html#write) template sources to/from _temporary memory_.
 When either a _read_ is flagged during registeration or an [include](tutorial-1-basics.html#include) is encountered during rendering that does not have a registered template source, the `Cachier` will check that [`options.partialsURL`](module-templeo_options.html#.Options) is set.
 When set, an attempt will be made to load/`read` the template content as discussed in [the `include` section of the tutorial](tutorial-1-basics.html#include).
 The same occurs for missing `context` as well.

-When using the default [`Cachier`](Cachier.html) and a _read_ is flagged when calling [Engine.registerPartials](Cachier.html#registerPartials) or when an [include](tutorial-1-basics.html#include) is encountered during rendering that does not have a registered template source, the follwing sequence will apply:
+When using the default [`Cachier`](Cachier.html) and a _read_ is flagged when calling [Engine.registerPartials](Cachier.html#registerPartials) or when an [include](tutorial-1-basics.html#include) is encountered during rendering that does not have a registered template source, the follwing sequence will apply.
+There are also several different policies that can be applied that determines when and how _reads_/_writes_ are executed during rendering using the [`renderTimePolicy` option](tutorial-2-cache.html).
 - An attempt to retrieve the template from the __rendering function's temporary memory__ will be made.
 - When not in memory, an attempt to retrieve the template from __the HTTP/S [`options.partialsURL`](module-templeo_options.html#.Options)__
 - When no `options.partialsURL` is set or retrieval fails, an error is thrown